 Remote Access: Remote Access calls are fully covered in the SMDR call records.
+Failed remote calls are shown in account field (see Figure 48).

 Tandem Trunking: If an outgoing call is originated by a tandem tie trunk, the tandem trunk's FAC is recorded in the STN field.
 If no FAC exists for this trunk, then the 4-digit trunk number (9xxx) will appear.
 No other SMDR fields are affected.